 There is a lot of confusion among Christians today regarding what makes for a godly marriage.
 Much of this controversy centers around how a husband and wife interact with each other.

-BCL's recent article, "6 Ways a Christian Husband Cherishes His Wife" explores some ways a Christian husband honors Christ in his relationship with his wife.
+BCL's article "6 Ways a Christian Husband Cherishes His Wife" explores some ways a Christian husband honors Christ in his relationship with his wife.
 Here are six ways (in no particular order) a Christian wife cherishes her husband: